nicoodakp/snap-and-clarifai/README.md

 # snap-and-clarifai-master

-1. When watching video or youtube, tab the app and it will take video snapshot from the video frame .
+1. When watching video or YouTube, tab the app and it will take video snapshot from the video frame .
 2. hit "Predict" and the image will parse to the Claifai API.
-And retutn celebrity names.
+And return celebrity names.
-3. Backend javascript do the part of snapshot, where popup.js do the parsing,analysis and feedback result.
+3. Backend javascript do the part of snapshot, where popup.js do the image parsing, analysis and return result.
-4. (fixed)I am still working on the 'onclick' event in popup.js 100:103, the links wont render accordingly.
+4. (fixed) I am still working on the 'onclick' event in popup.js 100:103, the links wont render accordingly.
 For now the remedy is catDiv.innerHTML from popup.js 86 where I insert a tag 'target =  blank' to the src.
-5. Working on chrome:// address error
+5. Working on chrome:// address error, background error when open tab in chrome://url

 Reference: \
 [Clarifai cloud engine](https://www.clarifai.com/models/celebrity-image-recognition-model-e466caa0619f444ab97497640cefc4dc) \